tyduptyler13/SuperParser/README.md

 You can then paste the results to an excel document or word document.
 The data is formated to be compatible with excel and other spreadsheet programs.
 There is no direct output to excel file option available at this time.

-To retrieve HST statistics results you must navigate the tree and find the specific file you would like statistics on.
-To copy the results click once in the text area to the right, press `ctrl + A` and copy the selected data.
-These results are available only on a per file basis as they don't make sense concatenated together.

 Folder Structure
 ----
 HST and STS files should be contained in a file structure similar to the following: